CharanMN7/My-Documentation-Template/README.md

 ### Screenshots 🖼️

 Insert Some scereenshots of your project in Action.
-Here is am example, if you're making a website or a webpage, insert the desktop version and the mobile version of how it looks.
+Here is an example, if you're making a website or a webpage, insert the desktop version and the mobile version of how it looks.

 ![](meme.png)
 This meme doesn't belong to me.